thunderbird89/esf/stories/story-ex-mero-mutu.md

 The thought should have terrified him.

-Instead, it filled him with the same excitement he had felt the first time he had climbed into an F-16's cockpit.
+Instead, it filled him with the same excitement he had felt climbing into an F-16's cockpit for the first time.

 ---